pikaju/reactive-grpc/README.md

 ```

 #### Throwing errors
-gRPC errors can be emitted by throwing instances of the `RpcError` class:
+gRPC errors can be emitted by throwing instances of the `RpcError` class to reject the returned `Promise`:
 ```typescript
 defineService<IExampleServer>(ExampleService, {
   async addTwoNumbers(request: TwoNumbers): Promise<OneNumber> {